hashin/jekyll-now/_posts/2018-10-02-idea-of-gandhi.markdown

 Gandhi led the biggest Muslim movement in the history of India - the Khilafat.
 Then he was chastised by Jinnah for mixing religion in politics.
 Jinnah’s intellectual distaste for religion betrayed his lack of roots in the masses.
 Gandhi, shrewdly realised the true nature of religion.
 This is a much nuanced view that stand in contrast to *culture* blind Atheism.

 Religion is an outgrowth of culture.
 We tend to believe otherwise.
 Merely that a person primarily identifies with a religion doesn’t speak anything of her natural affinities or allegiances.
-Jinnah and Nehru was right in believing that politics pollutes religious discourse.
+Jinnah and Nehru were right in believing that politics pollutes religious discourse.
 Gandhi’s idea was to ‘cleanse’ political sphere with religion.

 And his greatest weapon?
 Identities.